M4he/Linux/JACK/PulseAudio through JACK EQ/README.md

 # Preface
+## This is a WIP
+This is guide is a rough guideline that sums up the steps I have done for my system.
+It has only been tested on Debian 8 (Jessie) so far, YMMV!
+If you succeed or fail using this guide, you can drop a feedback in the 'Issues' section of my GitHub repo if you want.

 The following section will give a short overview of the goals and approaches of this guide.
 If you are not interested skip to chapter 'Setup' below.

 ## This guide will be for you if one of the following things apply:

 - you want a professional, system-wide equalizer (and/or other audio manipulation modules) with as low impact on latency as possible